That-Dev-Girl-Sites/jhalabi.com/work/plugins/color-palette/index.md

 ## Color code options

 Inside the Color Palette block, you can select which color codes (Hex, RGB, or CMYK) should be hidden on the page.
 These options are in the Inspector Panel and apply to all color blocks inside the palette.

+## Search option

+You can optionally include search functionality inside the __Color Palette__ block, via an option in the Inspector Panel.
+If enabled, a keyword search form will appear above the color blocks inside the palette, that will allow an end-user to search for any color in the palette by name.

+## Reusability

+If you need to use the same color palette on multiple pages or posts, simply save the __Color Palette__ block with all of your colors as a reusable block via the post editor.
 </section>

 <section markdown="1" aria-label="Screenshots">